The ‘Little Big League’ film’s ties to the Senators and sabermetrics

-Billy Heywood, the 12-year-old owner, is dismissed and insulted by the manager who was hired by his grandfather.
+Billy Heywood, the young owner, is insulted by the manager who was hired by his grandfather.
 (A Bill Haywood — slightly different spelling — pitched in 14 games for the Senators in 1968.)
-The manager is played by Dennis Farina (who you may have seen on TV in the original Law & Order).
-So Billy fires Farina and makes himself the manager.
+The manager is played by Dennis Farina (seen on TV in several seasons of the original Law & Order).
+So Billy fires him, but has trouble finding anybody willing to manage for a kid boss.

-Ashley Crow, who plays Billy’s mother, later had a son who became the Mets’ top draft pick in 2020: Pete Crow-Armstrong.
+Ashley Crow, who plays Billy’s mother, later had a son who became a top draft pick in 2020: Pete Crow-Armstrong.
+He made his MLB debut with the Cubs in 2023 and has become a regular in center.

 “I love that movie, regardless of my mom being in it,” the young outfield prospect told the Los Angeles Times about watching it growing up.
 “It’s a great movie.”